exakat/php-dictionary/dictionary/container-orchestration.ini.rst

 Without orchestration, deploying many containers manually is error-prone and does not scale.
 Orchestration platforms solve the operational burden of running containers in production.

 Kubernetes is the dominant container orchestration platform.
 Docker Swarm is a simpler alternative built into Docker Engine.
-Managed cloud offerings (AWS ECS, AWS EKS, Google GKE, Azure AKS) run Kubernetes with reduced operational overhead.
+Managed cloud offerings, the like of AWS ECS, AWS EKS, Google GKE, Azure AKS, etc. run Kubernetes with reduced operational overhead.

-PHP applications benefit from container orchestration through: horizontal scaling (adding replicas under load), zero-downtime rolling deploys (old pods kept alive until new pods are healthy), and self-healing (crashed PHP-FPM pods are automatically restarted).
+PHP applications benefit from container orchestration through: horizontal scaling, like adding replicas under load, zero-downtime rolling deploys, like old pods kept alive until new pods are healthy, and self-healing, like crashed PHP-FPM pods are automatically restarted.

 .. code-block:: php